simonscmap/Data_Submission_FileStruc_Doc/README.md

 <a id="var_discipline"></a>
 + **var_discipline<sup>*</sup>**<br/>
 Indicates in which disciplines (such as Physics, Biology ...) this variable is commonly studied.
-You can specify more than one discipline. `var_discipline` will be visible in the Simons CMAP catalog (referred to as "Study Domain" in <a href="#fig_var_long_name_cat">Fig. 9</a>).
+You can specify more than one discipline.
+If you list multiple disciplines per variable, please separate them by comma. `var_discipline` will be visible in the Simons CMAP catalog (referred to as "Study Domain" in <a href="#fig_var_long_name_cat">Fig. 9</a>).
 This field is required.<br/>

     * Required: Yes
     * Constraint: Less than 100 characters
-    * Example: BioGeoChemistry
+    * Example: BioGeoChemistry.
+Physics,BioGeoChemistry
 <br/><br/>

 <a id="visualize"></a>
 + **visualize**<br/>
 This is a flag field and can only be 0 or 1.
 Fill this field with 1, if you think this variable can be visualized by Simons CMAP.
-In principle, any variable with numeric values can be visualized while variables with string values, station numbers, or quality flags may not be the best candidates for visualization in CMAP.
+In principle, any variable with numeric values can be visualized.
+Variables containing strings, station numbers or quality flags may not be the best candidates for visualization in CMAP.
 Please consult with the data curation team if you have any questions.
 This is not a required field. <br/>
 <br/><br/>

 <a id="var_keywords"></a>
 + **var_keywords<sup>*</sup>**<br/>
 Every variable in CMAP is annotated with a range of semantically related keywords to ensure a variable can be easily discovered.
 For example, use of keywords allows you to search using the term "PO4" and retrieve a list of all phosphate data even if "PO4" was not used as the var_long_name for a given dataset.
 Similarly, if one searches for "MIT", CMAP returns all variables generated by MIT groups, or if one looks for "model", only model outputs are returned.
 These "semantic" searches are made possible using the keywords that are added to each variable.
 We would like to have keywords to cover the following areas described below (where applicable).
 Please note that there is no limit to the number of keywords used for a variable.
 The keywords are case-insensitive and you may add/remove them at any point (even after data ingestion).
 This is a required field.

     * Alternative names: other official, unofficial, abbreviation, technical (or jargon) names or notations associated with the variable. <br/>
     Examples: Nitrate, NO3, NO_3
     <!--- Mohammad - do you want to include an example that illustrates that you don't need to include "subset" keywords like Pro, Proch, Prochlor, Prochlorococcus -->